ophusgroup/landing/research.md

 ZrTe nanowire encapsulated in double-walled carbon nanotube solved with PAET, from @doi.org/10.1038/s41467-023-43634-z.
 :::

-Our group pioneered the development of ptychographic atomic electron tomography, where we combined ptychography imaging with AET.
+Our group pioneered the development of ptychographic atomic electron tomography, where we combine ptychographic imaging with AET.
 This approach significantly enhances the precision and sensitivity of atomic structure determination, enabling the visualization of complex nanostructures, including light elements.
 PAET has the potential to significantly expand the range of nanostructures that can be resolved in 3D at atomic resolution, and provide deeper insights into the atomic-scale underpinnings of material properties

 - [(2015) 3D positions of individual atoms in materials revealed by electron tomography](https://dx.doi.org/10.1038/nmat4426)
 - [(2017) Deciphering chemical order/disorder and material properties at the single-atom level](dx.doi.org/10.1038/nature21042)